fishjam-dev/fishjam-docs/docs/deploying/vps.md

 So be careful while copying.
 :::

 That's it.
 You can click 'Create & Buy' and the server will start to configure.

 :::tip
 Think about adding your public SSH key while creating a VPS instance.
 It will ease up connecting to VPS later.
 If you don't add any key you're going to need a root password (you'll receive it in an email after creating VPS)
 :::

 ## 6. Checking _cloud-init_ status

-Configuring your server will take some time, but it's available for you almost immediately after creation.
+Configuring your server will take some time, but it's created almost immediately after creation.
 You can log into the server using _ssh_:
 ```
 ssh root@<VPS_IP>
 ```